Amazing Pinot Noir Wine Facts

 Rising Prices for French Pinot Noir!

 The most famous region for Pinot Noir is around Dijon, France.
-Strangely enough, the region produces far more Chardonnay than Pinot Noir.
-The demand for Pinot Noir from this very small production region has skyrocketed in Hong Kong.
+Cistercian Monks cultivated the grape in Burgundy since antiquity and many of the oldest monasteries still stand.
+Today, demand for Pinot Noir from this region has grown more than in any other.

 Pinot Noir Taste by Region